Sales

 Book a Call

-Stop losing deals to ghosting.
-Join the Nimitai waitlist and get AI-powered ghosting signals on every demo call.
+See ghosting prevention live in Nimitai.
+Join the Nimitai waitlist and get AI-powered ghost-trigger alerts on every demo call.

 FAQ: Prospect ghosting after demos